Olesj-Bilous/logos/linear-algebra/categories/analysis.md

 $$

 with $L = \lim u$ a shorthand.
 A row is said to converge to its limit.
 If no such limit exists the row is divergent.
+In special cases this may be denoted $\lim u \in \{\ -\infty, \infty\ \}$ to indicate that the row diverges because it grows without bound.

 #### Monotonic limit theorem
 ###### Increasing and decreasing rows